Elben85/CS4215-Rust-Project/src/compiler/README.md

 ```

 6. `ENTER_SCOPE`
 Extend the env with a frame of given length.
-Push the old env to the stack
+Push the old env to the runtime stack
 ```
 {
     tag: "ENTER_SCOPE",